jaanli/jaan.io/_posts/blog/2016-07-18-what-is-variational-autoencoder-vae-tutorial.md

 ### Experiments

 Now we are ready to look at samples from the model.
 We have two choices to measure progress: sampling from the prior or the posterior.
-To give us a better idea of how to interpret the learned latent space, we can visualize what the posterior distribution of the latent variables $$ q_\lambda(z \vert x) $$ looks like.
+To give us a better idea of how to interpret the learned latent space, we can visualize what the posterior distribution of the latent variables $$ q_\lambda(z \mid x) $$ looks like.

 Computationally, this means feeding an input image $$ x $$ through the inference network to get the parameters of the Normal distribution, then taking a sample of the latent variable $$ z $$.
 We can plot this during training to see how the inference network learns to better approximate the posterior distribution, and place the latent variables for the different classes of digits in different parts of the latent space.
 Note that at the start of training, the distribution of latent variables is close to the prior (a round blob around $$ 0 $$).